-That’s right, in early 2022, we got our hands on their upgraded Retroid Pocket 2+.
+That’s right, in mid 2023, we got our hands on their upgraded Retroid Pocket 2S.
 And oh boy oh boy… this thing is awesome!
 Which is why it’s on this best handheld games consoles list!

-These changes, plus a few other quality-of-life modifications have resulted in a near perfect gaming device for retro games up to the 64-bit era.
+These changes to the CPU and RAM, plus a few other quality-of-life modifications have resulted in a near perfect gaming device for retro games up to the 64-bit era.

 Because it is Android, you can also install Netflix, Youtube, Tinder, Instagram, Candy Crush, or Fruit Ninja if you wanted.

 And even with all of the amazing upgrades, this thing still comes in at under $100! ($99.
 So that means you can have this thing AND a cheeseburger from McDonalds.
 No pickles, no onions, please.)